k-gregor/k-gregor.github.io/_posts/2025-02-01-radiative-forcing.md

 \end{align}
 $$

-Interesting how there is also a small land cover / albedo adjustment, right?
-This could stem from the fact that increases in CO$$_2$$ have quite quick responses in vegetation, for instance that there is less evaporation since plants have more CO$$_2$$ available and then need to open their stomata less to get the CO$$_2$$ they need.
+The small land cover / albedo adjustment could stem from the fact that increases in CO$$_2$$ have quite quick responses in vegetation, for instance that there is less evaporation since plants have more CO$$_2$$ available and then need to open their stomata less to get the CO$$_2$$ they need.
 This leads to changes in soil moisture and albedo.
 Plants also potentially grow better under higher CO$$_2$$ (all other factors being equal), so another effect could be more greening, which also affects albedo.

 And why is the troposphere temperature adjustment negative?
 Well, unlike the stratosphere, which cools with increasing levels of CO$$_2$$, the troposphere warms.
 So then, there will be increased emissions of longwave radiation, thereby increasing longwave radiation going out to space, thus decreasing the energy imbalance.
 Note that this is an extreme simplification of things :).